Fergus-Gault/LiveConfig/README.md

 ## **End Goals**

-I want LiveVars to be very simple to use for the end-user, intuitive, and with as little performance overhead as possible.
+I want LiveConfig to be very simple to use for the end-user, intuitive, and with as little performance overhead as possible.

-I will view LiveVars as "complete" when:
+I will view LiveConfig as "complete" when:

 - The user can edit function parameters, variables, and class attributes live.
 - The user can choose which interface they wish to use: